WordPress/WordPress-Coding-Standards/README.md

 #### PHPCompatibility

-The [PHPCompatibility](https://github.com/PHPCompatibility/PHPCompatibility) ruleset and its subset [PHPCompatibilityWP](https://github.com/PHPCompatibility/PHPCompatibilityWP) come highly recommended.
+The [PHPCompatibility][gh-phpcompat] ruleset and its subset [PHPCompatibilityWP][gh-phpcompat-wp] come highly recommended.
-The [PHPCompatibility](https://github.com/PHPCompatibility/PHPCompatibility) sniffs are designed to analyse your code for cross-version PHP compatibility.
+The [PHPCompatibility][gh-phpcompat] sniffs are designed to analyse your code for cross-version PHP compatibility.

-The [PHPCompatibilityWP](https://github.com/PHPCompatibility/PHPCompatibilityWP) ruleset is based on PHPCompatibility, but specifically crafted to prevent false positives for projects which expect to run within the context of WordPress, i.e. core, plugins and themes.
+The [PHPCompatibilityWP][gh-phpcompat-wp] ruleset is based on PHPCompatibility, but specifically crafted to prevent false positives for projects which expect to run within the context of WordPress, i.e. core, plugins and themes.

 Install either as a separate ruleset and run it separately against your code or add it to your custom ruleset, like so:
 ```xml